BrunoAlgoet/Documentation/stage.md

 lsof used in many Unix-like systems to report a list of all open files and the processes that opened them

-## Drupal manual db install via the interface

-browse to the site.url/install.php

 ## Symphony / php code in browser instead of the site

 ```